kyonides/hiddenchest_linux/README.md

 # HiddenChest

 HiddenChest is a project based upon mkxp developed by Ancurio.
 It should let you play RGSS based games on a 800 * 608 resolution or higher by default, but you might change it before compiling it if deemed necessary.
-In my case I have set it at 1920 * 1080, but I have only tested it at 1680 * 1050 at most.
+In my case I have set it at 1920 * 1080.
 The results were quite decent indeed.

 After you have finished compiling the binary executable, you should also open the MapCustomResFixes0 (for RMXP or RMVX games) text file with a text editor like Notepad++ or change its file extension to txt if you plan to use Windows Notepad application.
 On Linux distributions you can use your favorite text editor, for KDE GUI based systems Kate or KWrite should be fine.
 Once you have opened it copy its contents and paste them in the script editor below Scene_Debug and before Main scripts.